Culture, Blood

 Blood cultures are used to determine the type of bacteria or fungi present, detect their presence in the blood, and direct treatment.
 A blood infection that can cause sepsis, a dangerous and potentially fatal consequence, is detected by testing.
 Testing is frequently carried out in a hospital setting because patients with suspected blood infections are frequently treated in intensive care units.

-This article concentrates on the use of blood cultures to identify and detect bacteria and fungus, while blood samples may be used to detect viruses as well.
+This article concentrates on the use of blood cultures to identify and detect bacteria, while blood samples may be used to detect viruses as well.

 Additional related tests that might be carried out include: